ratherlargerobot/diyaudioplayer.js/README.md

 ### Add links to the individual tracks in the playlist

-*diyaudioplayer.js* does not have built-in support for displaying the list of tracks.
+*diyaudioplayer.js* does not have built-in support for displaying the list of tracks in the playlist.
 This is where the DIY part starts to come into play.

-Ideally, you can use the same playlist JSON data source to generate these dynamically, using a static site generator, server-side back-end language, or even *JavaScript* to generate this part of the HTML page.
+Ideally, you can use the same playlist JSON data source to generate these dynamically, using a [static site generator](https://nathanrosenquist.com/uriel/), back-end server-side language, or even client-side *JavaScript* to generate this part of the HTML page.
+This example just uses static HTML for simplicity.

 Construct links to each element in the playlist, where each link target corresponds to the index into the playlist array that you passed into `diyaudioplayer.init()`

-    <a onclick="diyaudioplayer.playTrack(0)"
-        style="cursor: pointer;">Track 1</a>
+    <a onclick="diyaudioplayer.playTrack(0)" style="cursor: pointer;">Track 1</a>

-    <a onclick="diyaudioplayer.playTrack(1)"
-        style="cursor: pointer;">Track 2</a>
+    <a onclick="diyaudioplayer.playTrack(1)" style="cursor: pointer;">Track 2</a>

-    <a onclick="diyaudioplayer.playTrack(2)"
-        style="cursor: pointer;">Track 3</a>
+    <a onclick="diyaudioplayer.playTrack(2)" style="cursor: pointer;">Track 3</a>

 At this point, you should have a fully-functional proof of concept audio player with a basic user interface.
 You are strongly encouraged to move all of the basic elements around on the page, and to style everything with CSS.